goosbo/goosbo.github.io/content/about/index.md

 title = 'About Me'
 +++

 Hello!
 I'm Kenneth(goosbo).
 I'm 19 and interested in computer graphics, low level programming and cybersecurity.
-I study at MIT Manipal and play CTFs with Cryptonite(mostly `crypto` and `rev`).
+I am currently a sophomore at MIT Manipal and play CTFs with Cryptonite(mostly `crypto` and `rev`).

 ## Find ME